daveredfern/daveredfern/content/sustainability.md

 ---
-title: "Sustainability—Becoming carbon neutral or—even better—climate positive"
+title: "Sustainability—becoming carbon neutral"
-tags: [Personal, Sustainability]
+tags: [Personal]
 ---

 My aim is to become carbon neutral or climate positive as quickly as possible.